Salem Radio Network News Monday, December 8, 2025

 Audio By Carbonatix

-(Reuters) -Abbott missed analysts’ estimates for third-quarter revenue on Wednesday, as weakness in its diagnostics and nutritional businesses failed to offset strong demand for its medical devices, sending its shares down 3% premarket.
+(Reuters) -Abbott missed analysts’ third-quarter revenue estimates on Wednesday, as weakness in its diagnostics and nutrition businesses outweighed robust demand for its medical devices.

 The company had flagged volatility in the businesses as it navigates a sharp decline in COVID-19 testing demand, new U.S. tariffs, and a freeze on foreign aid by President Donald Trump’s administration.